Umuzi-org/ACN-syllabus/content/projects/katas/level-2/_index.md

 ## Task 2.2

-Upgrade your triangle function so that it takes in an optional argument named `mode` but do not overload the triangle function.
+Upgrade your triangle function so that it takes in an optional argument named `mode`

 `triangle(3)` should print: